 Your journey begins in beautiful Bernried by the lake.
 We recommend arriving in good time so you can take the ferry to Berg and visit the chapel where King Ludwig’s remains were found.

-The King Ludwig Way leads you through the nature reserve along Lake Starnberg’s banks via the Ilka cave with its stunning view onto Lake Starnberg to the Deixfurter pond.
+Short train ride to Starnberg to the start of the King Ludwig Trail in the Maising Gorge.
 Passing through pretty Bavarian villages with inviting beer gardens, you head to Andechs Monastery with its own brewery where you can quench your thirst.
-A short bus ride will then bring you to Herrsching, perched on the Ammersee Lake, and a nice boat trip to Dießen across the lake.
+Through the gorge of the Kiental to the Ammersee to Herrsching, perched on the Ammersee Lake, and a nice boat trip to Dießen across the lake.

 The King Ludwig Way takes you through Dießen with its charming alleyways, traditional houses and its imposing baroque church.
 Then walk through the peaceful Stiller forest and via hilltops with marvellous views to Zugspitze, until you reach the monastery at Wessobrunn.

 Today you will explore the Alpine foothills, very typical for Bavaria with its sleepy little villages and the remote moor areas.
 Prepare for a steep ascent to the Hohen Peissenberg mountain, a magnificent spot with breathtaking panoramic views over the Alps from the Großvenediger into the Allgäu region.
 Continue downhill to Hohenpeissenberg and then walk through forests and across meadows all the way to Peiting.
-From the summit, you can also take the train (payable locally), which will shorten the walk.
+From the summit, take the train (payable locally) to Peiting.

-From Wildsteig through idyllic moor regions you will reach the famous UNESCO world heritage Wieskirche, a baroque masterpiece of space and light with magnificent frescoes.
-Then walk via soft hilltops, through forests and meadows covered in colourful flowers and distant views onto the Allgäu Alps and Lake Forggensee to Buching.
+From Wildstein through idyllic moor regions, you will reach the famous UNESCO world heritage Wieskirche, a baroque masterpiece of space and light with magnificent frescoes.
+Then walk via soft hilltops, through forests and meadows covered in colourful flowers to the Welfenmünster in Steingaden and by bus to your stage destination Buching.

-Passing across nature reserves Lake Hegratsried, you continue uphill admiring the castles of Neuschwanstein, Hohenschwangau, as well as the impressive Pöllatschlucht gorge.
+Passing across nature reserves Lake Hegratsried, you continue uphill, admiring the castles of Neuschwanstein, Hohenschwangau, and the impressive Pöllatschlucht gorge.
 Then walk along the Kalvarienberg into the historic market town of Füssen.

 While the castles of Neuschwanstein and Hohenschwangau can be visited during the walk on Day 7, we would rather recommend booking an extra night in the charming Füssen to have enough time to visit the castles, monastery and other attractions in a more leisurely manner.
 Regular buses and walking routes connect Füssen and the castles.